Redis Streams vs Kafka: 100K-500K ops/sec alternative

 if result[1]:

-For exactly-once processing semantics, Redis Streams natively provide at-least-once delivery through the PEL and XACK mechanism.
-To get closer to exactly-once, make your consumers idempotent by checking a processed-IDs set before processing:
+Redis Streams give you at-least-once delivery via the PEL and XACK.
+To get closer to exactly-once, make your consumers idempotent.
+Check a processed-IDs set before you process:

 if r.sismember("processed", entry_id):